Culture of Qatar: Embroidery

 A simple form of embroidery practiced by Qatari women was known as kurar.
 It involved four women, each carrying four threads, who would braid the threads on articles of clothing - mainly thawbs or abayas.
 The braids, varying in color, were sewn vertically.
 It was similar to heavy chain stitch embroidery.
 Gold threads, known as zari, were commonly used.
 They were usually imported from India.

 Another type of embroidery involved the designing of caps called gohfiahs.
 They were made from cotton and were pierced with thorns from palm trees to allow the women to sew between the holes.
 This form of embroidery declined in popularity after the country began importing the caps.

 Khiyat al madrasa, translated as 'school embroidery', involved stitching furnishings by satin stitching.
 Prior to the stitching process, a skilled artist would draw a shape onto the fabric.
 The most common designs were birds and flowers.

 Music

-The folk music of Qatar finds its roots in sea folk poetry, deeply influenced by the historical significance of pearl fishing.
+The folk music of Qatar is largely influenced by pearl fishing.
 Traditional dances, such as the ardah and tanbura, are performed during festive occasions such as weddings or feasts and are accompanied by percussion instruments like al-ras and mirwas.
-Other commonly used types of folk instruments include stringed instruments such as the oud and rebaba, and woodwind instruments like the ney and sirttai.
-Notably, clapping played a major part in most folk music.
+Other commonly used folk instruments include stringed instruments such as the oud and rebaba, and woodwind instruments like the ney and sirttai.
+Clapping also played a major part in most folk music.